aliciawheeler19/Data-Visualization-Projects/README.md

 # Data Visualization Projects
-Collection of Data Visualization projects.
+Collection of Data Visualization projects that were created using Observable.

 ## Third Project
 The Number of Songs by an Artist on Spotify Top 50 Songs in 2019 by Genre: https://observablehq.com/d/004dff895677a50b